-Over two decades after Nintendo’s Pokémon first took the world by storm, it’s back again—and considerably bigger than ever before.
-“Pokémon GO,” the sensationally popular free app available for both iOs and Android, has been downloaded internationally more than an estimated 75 million times since its July 6 launch.
+Over two decades after Nintendo’s Pokémon first took the world by storm, it’s back—and considerably bigger than ever before.
+Pokémon GO, the sensationally popular free app available for both iOs and Android, has been downloaded internationally more than 75 million times since its July 6 launch.

-Yet despite being the country where it all began, Japan had to wait while the rest of the world rediscovered their cities as realtime playgrounds for Pikachu et al. Further delays caused by crashing servers and the leak of a secret cross-promotion with McDonald’s only added to the suspense.
-Finally, more than two weeks after its initial launch in Australia, New Zealand, and the U.S., “Pokémon GO” arrived on Japanese shores.
+Despite being the country where it all began, Japan had to wait while the rest of the world rediscovered their cities as realtime playgrounds for Pikachu and co.
+Further delays caused by crashing servers and the leak of a secret cross-promotion with McDonald’s only added to the suspense.
+Finally, more than two weeks after its initial launch in Australia, New Zealand, and the U.S., Pokémon GO arrived on Japanese shores.

 As you may have expected, it was a staggering homecoming.
-According to a report by The New York Times, “Pokémon GO” was downloaded around 10 million times on the first day of its Japanese release.
+According to a report by The New York Times, Pokémon GO was downloaded approximately 10 million times on the first day of its Japanese release.

-Suddenly, the streets of Tokyo were were jammed with smartphone-toting Pokémon trainers eager to make up for lost time.
+Suddenly the streets of Tokyo were were jammed with smartphone-toting Pokémon trainers eager to make up for lost time.
 Young, old, and everywhere in between, throngs of Tokyoites congregated in playgrounds, parks, and pretty much anywhere else they could sneak into in an effort to “catch ‘em all,” as the franchise’s motto famously commands.

-Gameplay has been so absorbing that it’s caused accidents the world over, and Japan has been no exception.
-Since “Pokémon GO’s” launch in Japan incidents have included users falling down flights of stairs and trespassing into the Kyoto Imperial Palace, and the issuing of an official warning to avoid the Fukushima Disaster Zone while playing.
-(This was prompted by the discovery of Pokémon near areas damaged in the 2011 earthquake and subsequent disaster.)
+It's also caused some broken bones.
+Gameplay is so absorbing that it’s caused accidents the world over, and Japan has been no exception.
+Since Pokémon GO’s Japanese launch incidents have included players falling down flights of stairs and trespassing into the Kyoto Imperial Palace.
+There's even been need to issue of an official warning to avoid the Fukushima Disaster Zone while playing (prompted by the discovery of Pokémon in areas affected by the 2011 earthquake and subsequent nuclear disaster.)